Application & admission

 It is important that your course concludes with a recognized German exam.

-• Application: The application for the Studienkolleg of the Zittau/Görlitz University of Applied Sciences is made via the university's online portal.
+- Application: Applications for the Preparatory Program at Zittau/Görlitz University of Applied Sciences are submitted through the university’s online portal.

-• School leaving certificate with officially certified German or English translation
+- High school diploma with an officially certified German or English translation

-• Proof of German language skills (at least level B1)
+- Proof of German language proficiency (at least level B1)

-• APS certificate for applicants from India, Vietnam, China
+- APS certificate for applicants from India, Vietnam, and China

 Our courses